sunaku/tork/README.markdown

 ### Ruby on Rails

-  * Ensure that your `config/environments/test.rb` file disables class caching as follows (**NOTE:** if you are using Rails 3, the `testr/config/rails` configuration helper can do this for you automatically):
+  * Ensure that your `config/environments/test.rb` file disables class caching as follows (**NOTE:** if you are using Rails 3, the `tork/config/rails` configuration helper can do this for you automatically):

         config.cache_classes = false

-    Otherwise, TestR will appear to ignore source-code changes in your models, controllers, helpers, and other Ruby source files.
+    Otherwise, Tork will appear to ignore source-code changes in your models, controllers, helpers, and other Ruby source files.

   * If SQLite3 raises one of the following errors, try using an [in-memory